Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+## 12/03/17
+### Back Channel Analysis:
+I have begun my Back Channel Analysis.
+Callers utter the most back channels, and Experts have the most back channels uttered while they are speaking.
+I was surprised to note that Presenters utter the least number of back channels.
+I would expect them to utter more because they are around the entire show.
+However, because there are so many callers all coming into the show at a new point, it also makes sense that they utter many back channels.

+To know what these mean, I believe I need to normalize these raw scores in some way.
+My first attempt was to compare the number of back channels of each speaker type to the number of utterances for each speaker type.

+Because each speaker type has about the same number of total turns (~1500), I believe the raw count is acceptable for an analysis.

+I had previously missed this in my analysis when looking at number of average turns per speaker type. **Across the corpus, the three speaker types have about the same number of total turns.
+So even though there are more callers speaking fewer lines and fewer presenters speaking more lines, the corpus is equally represented in regards to the number of turns by speaker type.**

+## 12/01/17
+### Back Channel Data Frame:
+I have successfully built my back channel data frame, which is called bk_df!
+I had to split back channels that were uttered by
+2 people at once into separate back channels.
+These double-speaker back channels were almost always indicating laughter.

 ## 11/30/17
 ### Graphs
 I am now adding graphs the analyses I have done so far for visualization.